KingLeoric123/Combined-Model-for-Electricity-Prediction/README.md

 # Combined-Model-for-Electricity-Prediction
-This project uses combined models to predicted the electricity temperature in order to practice the proficiency of using neural network and machine learning, especially for undergraduates
+This project uses combined models to predicted the electricity temperature in order to promote the proficiency of using neural network and machine learning, especially for undergraduates

 **The Problem This Program Solve:**